 - Location personalization – Geolocation targeting can allow eCommerce businesses to target customer segments by location and show relevant content and products as per their local happenings, festivities, and more.

-- Personalized discount recommendations – When you create a discount coupon on stationery items, but your customer is more interested in shopping for jewellery, you send out a message of not knowing about them enough.
+- Personalized discount recommendations – When you create a discount coupon on stationery items, but your customer is more interested in shopping for jewelry, you send out a message of not knowing about them enough.
 Create individualized discount coupons that address customer interests, behavior, and past purchases.

 - Personalized product sorting – Sifting through several products, personalization can help you gauge which products customers are more inclined toward. eCommerce sites can then use this insight to tailor the sort order differently for each buyer.